-The International Baccalaureate Program in Waterloo will be a two year course of study for juniors and seniors encompassing six curriculum areas.
+The International Baccalaureate Program in Waterloo is a a two year course of study for juniors and seniors encompassing six curriculum areas.
 Enrollment in the IB program requires an application through the IB coordinator at each school.
-For more information contact the Administrator for Advanced Learning Programs, at (319)433-1800.
+For more formation contact the Administrator for Advanced Learning Programs, at (319)433-1800.